2026-03-27

 Volatility vs. Liquidity

 While the presence of liquidity is often correlated with market stability, it is imperative to distinguish it from volatility.
 Volatility refers to the extent of price fluctuations over a given period.
-Although a market characterized by high liquidity is not immune to volatile conditions, liquidity acts as a buffer, tempering excessive price movements by absorbing large orders with minimal impact on prices.
+A currency pair can be highly liquid and still experience significant volatility, particularly during major economic announcements or geopolitical developments.

 Choosing the Right Times to Trade